grapeofwrath/dotfiles/README.md

 ## Home Manager

-Home Manager is currently installed as a NixOS module, see [home.nix](./nixos/modules/home.nix) and [users.nix](./nixos/modules/users.nix).
-Each home manager configuration is located in `./home-manager/homes/$user/$hostName.nix`.
-This directory structure may need to be changed to accomodate setting up a standalone home manager instance similar to [Evertras](https://github.com/Evertras/nix-systems) / how the system configurations are setup in the flake.
+Home Manager is installed as a NixOS module (see [home.nix](./nixos/modules/home.nix) and [users.nix](./nixos/modules/users.nix)) and as a standalone configuration.
+Similar to the system configs, a home-manager configuration is generated in the flake for each subdirectory in [home-manager/homes/](./home-manager/homes).
+The directory name should be `user-hostname` in order to be imported to the correct system by the nixos home-manager module.
+Each directory contains a `default.nix` and `home.nix` file just like the system directories, defining the system architecture and importing the `home.nix` configuration.

 Home manager modules are imported via [modules/default.nix](./home-manager/modules/default.nix).